$ gnpm install tshy

 outside the package folder.
 They may only be local files within

-the local package, or dependencies resolved in node_modules
+the local package, or dependencies resolved in node_modules.

-To support this, tshy copies the imports
+To support this, tshy copies the imports field from the

 project's package.json into these dialect-setting generated